 Gambling and online casinos in Ethiopia

-Ethiopia is one of the oldest and most influential states in Africa,
+Ethiopia is one of Africa's oldest and most influential states and combines deep religious traditions with modern economic development.

-Despite the conservative way of society,- gambling is allowed and regulated in the country,
+Despite the conservative way of life, gambling is allowed and regulated in the country, and the government sees the gambling industry as a tool to attract investment and support tourism.

 Historical context

-when the first clubs and sweepstakes opened in Addis Ababa and Dire Dawa.
+Gambling in Ethiopia appeared in the middle of the 20th century, when the first clubs and sweepstakes opened in Addis Ababa and Dir Dawa.

-and then closed in the 1980s under the military regime of Mengistu Haile Mariam.
+After the 1974 revolution, all casinos were nationalized and then closed in the 1980s under the military regime of Mengistu Haile Mariam.

-The situation changed in the 1990s:- the new government of Abiy Ahmed proclaimed a course towards economic reforms,
+The situation changed in the 1990s:- the new government of Abiy Ahmed proclaimed a course for economic reforms, and in 1998 the Gambling Licensing Act was passed, allowing private operators to open casinos and bookmakers.

 Legislation and regulation

-which regulates all types of gambling in Ethiopia.
+The main regulation is Gambling Regulation Proclamation No. 741/2012, which regulates all types of gambling in Ethiopia.

 Control over the industry is carried out by- National Lottery Administration (NLA) —